 The ERPD (Section 11, in particular) clearly demonstrates how several areas of the Program are designed to mitigate significant risks of reversal.
 Tree tenure reform and well-designed benefit sharing mechanisms linked to CREMAs, or other legal forms of stakeholder commitments to be implemented in HIAs, when combined with improved enforcement capacity, are expected to be effective at mitigating reversal risk beyond the Term of the ERPA.
 The community involvement on cocoa expansion and mining is very convincing.
-The effectiveness of the existing and planned controls on illegal logging, in light of an expected rise in demand for timber, is not very clear but there is policy and legislation in place.
+The effectiveness of the existing and planned controls on illegal logging, in light of an expected rise in demand for timber, is not very clear but there is policy and legislation in place, including a planned plantation program to increase the volume of legal wood for the domestic market.